physiopy/physiopy-automations/README.md

 # physiopy-test-workflows
-This is a place to test [github actions & workflows](https://docs.github.com/en/actions), and perhaps also automation related to the project board
+This is a place to test [github actions & workflows](https://docs.github.com/en/actions), and perhaps also automation related to the project board.

 ## Workflows implemented in this test repo :tada:
 <!-- Some workflows exist in the physiopy repos that are not listed here -->